umartokyo/Random-3000/README.md

 3. Timer - Minimal timer, my first project in Javascript
 4. Calculator - Minimal calculator, with beautiful neuromorphic design
 5. To Do - Minimal todo list with beautiful neuromorphic design
+6. Math Debate - Solution to the debate about one math problem solution with my math teacher